flamescripts/Flame_Archiving/Flame_After_Session_Archiver/README.md

 ## Installation:
 - The script itself should be placed in /opt/Autodesk/archive if intending to run when Flame exits.
+Be sure to make the script executable.
 See *Usage* section to automatically launch after Flame exits.

 ## Setup